Skip to main content

 If you want to use the OAuth2 Refresh Tokens make sure to include the offline_access scope during the initialization step.

-6. Test the new authentication flow#
+7. Test the new authentication flow

-With everything set up, you can now test your login flow.
-Just use the setup that you have created in the previous step to check if the authentication flow completes without any issues.
+With everything set up, you can test your login flow.
+Use the setup created in the previous step to check if the authentication flow completes without any issues.